Apple iOS’ Latest Update Will Automatically Give Location Data To First Responders

 “Communities rely on 911 centers in an emergency, and we believe they should have the best available technology at their disposal.
 When every moment counts, these tools will help first responders reach our customers when they most need assistance.”

-According to Time, this newest feature could be crucial and it is estimated that it may save up to 10,000 more lives a year.
+According to Time, this newest feature could be crucial, and it is estimated that it may save up to 10,000 more lives a year.

 And this isn’t the latest thing that Apple has been working on this year.
 According to the Mirror, Apple could release three new iPhone X’s by the end of this year.
-Case maker Olixar has reportedly already been making protectors for iPhones with 5.8-inches, 6.1-inches and 6.5-inches.
+Case maker Olixar has reportedly already been making protectors for iPhones with 5.8 inches, 6.1 inches, and 6.5 inches.
 In the past, case makers have leaked info of Apple’s latest projects before Apple itself has.

 Currently, the iPhone X on comes in a 5.8-inch size.